-Recent accounting pronouncements adopted: In October 2021, the GASB issued Statement No. 98, The Annual Comprehensive Financial Report.
+In October 2021, the GASB issued Statement No. 98, The Annual Comprehensive Financial Report.
 The statement established the term annual comprehensive financial report and its acronym, ACFR, to replace the term comprehensive annual financial report and its acronym.
-The requirements of this statement were effective for reporting periods ending after December 15, 2021.
+The requirements of this statement were effective for reporting periods beginning after June 15, 2022.
 The adoption of this statement did not have a material impact to the financial statements and related disclosures.